onera/Cassiopee/Post/doc/source/Post.rst

 .. py:function:: Post.usurp(A)

-    This function computes a ratio field for structured overlapping surfaces.
+    This function computes a "ratio" field for structured overlapping surfaces.
     The ratio field is located at cell centers.
     In case of no overset, ratio are set to 1, otherwise ratio represents the percentage of overlap of a cell by another mesh.